MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/01-prepare-data-with-power-query-in-power-bi-desktop.md

 	![Picture 43](Linked_image_Files/01-prepare-data-with-power-query-in-power-bi-desktop_image26.png)

 	When the distinct and unique counts are the same, it means the column contains unique values.
 When modeling, it’s important that some model tables have unique columns.
-These unique columns can be used to create one-to-many relationships, which you will do in the **Model Data in Power BI Desktop, Part 1** lab.
+These unique columns can be used to create one-to-many relationships, which you will do in the **Model Data in Power BI Desktop** lab.

 11. In the **Queries** pane, select the **DimEmployeeSalesTerritory** query.

 	![Picture 44](Linked_image_Files/01-prepare-data-with-power-query-in-power-bi-desktop_image27.png)

 	The **DimEmployeeSalesTerritory** table stores one row for each employee and the sales territory regions they manage.
 The table supports relating many regions to a single employee.
 Some employees manage one, two, or possibly more regions.
-When you model this data, you’ll need to define a many-to-many relationship, which you’ll do in the **Model Data in Power BI Desktop, Part 2** lab.
+When you model this data, you’ll need to define a many-to-many relationship.

 12. In the **Queries** pane, select the **DimProduct** query.